Akbar-de/FirstTest1/README.md

 The goal is to buy different electronic devices, select the delivery date and complete the checkout process.

-I build my website on lacalhost and run this code on my Eclipse IDE
+I build my website on lacalhost and run this code on my Eclipse IDE.